 I have spent much of my life on the move, living in several different countries across the world - needing to adapt, change and forge new paths.
 I understand cross-cultural challenges and am experienced in working with issues arising through change, loss, relocation, separation and isolation.
 I have always wanted to hear people's stories - everybody has one.
 After taking a BA (Hons) degree in History and a MA in Heritage Management, I worked in journalism, publishing and political analysis before undertaking counselling training.

 I work locally in south Somerset and north Dorset, out of London Road Clinic in Milborne Port (DT9 5DW), as well as further afield, offering therapy by telephone or online.
 I also work as a school counsellor, supporting both young people in a large academy school, and parents in several local primary schools.
-I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP); a Registered Member of the Association of Christian Counsellors (ACC); and a passive member of the Schweizerische Gesellschaft für Beratung (SGfB), the Swiss Association for Counselling.
+I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP); a Registered Member of the Association of Christians in Counselling (ACC); and a passive member of the Schweizerische Gesellschaft für Beratung (SGfB), the Swiss Association for Counselling.
 I have enhanced DBS clearance, am fully insured and undertake regular clinical supervision.

 What I Offer